nikos/springboot-marklogic-sample/README.md

     mvn spring-boot:run

-If you want to open the sources with your favorite IDE, you might want to
+If you want to open the sources with your favorite IDE, you might want to generate project files for Eclipse resp.
+IntelliJ IDEA with:

     mvn eclipse:eclipse
     mvn idea:idea